 The Pisac market’s main products are textiles, jewelry, carved gourds, pottery, felt hats, antiques (buyer beware), and sweaters.
 Bargaining is standard practice.

 Another good tip is to buy many things at the same stall, even if they are not similar (pumpkins, sweaters, wall hangings, etc.).
-Sellers will often discount prices for that bulk purchase.
+Sellers often discount prices for bulk purchases.
 Be aware of your location.
-Stalls located in the back regions of the market, away from where the Cusco tour buses unload their passengers, will often have better prices than stalls closer to bus stops and on strategic corners.
+Stalls in the back regions of the market, away from where the Cusco tour buses unload their passengers, often offer better prices than those closer to bus stops and on strategic corners.

 The Pisac market ends around three.
 If you’re staying in town, the end of the day is also a great time to hunt for bargains, as some vendors may be a little more willing to make a deal rather than pack up their wares for next time.
 Shopping in markets like Pisac can be a lot of fun if you relax and allow yourself to drive and deliver in a friendly manner.

-Opened in 2003, Awana Kancha is an exciting project that will allow visitors to visit just a 10-minute drive outside of Pisac at kilometer 23 of the Cusco-Pisac highway.
+Opened in 2003, Awana Kancha is an exciting project that allows visitors to reach it in just a 10-minute drive outside Pisac, at kilometer 23 of the Cusco-Pisac highway.
 There is an exhibition of different camelids, including llamas, alpacas, and vicuñas, all of which are very happy to be fed a continuous supply of long grass, which they will give you on arrival.

 The project works with communities that employ traditional wool spinning and dyeing techniques, use natural materials, and weave traditional designs.